BurrowBird/4chan-Thread-Muncher/Readme.md

 **2025-08-08a**
 ・ Improved rendering and fixed weird flashing buttons.
-・ New issue: Next Update timer doesn't show up until the window is manually refocused.
+・ New issue: Some UI elements don't update until the window is manually refocused.

 **2025-08-07b**
 ・ Added simultaneous watching of multiple searches ("board + regex search string").